 “A person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of stalking…”

 If you have been accused of stalking in the State of Florida it is imperative that you take the charges seriously.
 Consulting with an experienced Florida criminal defense attorney is in your best interests.
-There are often defenses available to charges of stalking; however, you need the experience and advice of an attorney to determine what defenses are available in your case.
-Call the the law offices of Powers Sellers and Finkelstein PLC at 727-531-2926 and schedule your free consultation.
+There are often defenses available to charges of stalking; however, you need the experience and advice of an attorney who knows the stalking laws to determine what defenses are available in your case.
+Call the law offices of Powers Sellers and Finkelstein PLC at 727-531-2926 and schedule your free consultation.